qaalabs/DE5M4/docs/day2/cloud/scenario-c.md

-# Scenario C: Machine Learning Pipeline
+# Cloud: Scenario C ~ Machine Learning Pipeline

 A startup is building a **movie recommendation engine**.
 It collects user interaction data (clicks, ratings, watch history) from its mobile app and website, which adds up to **50 GB of new data per day**.